krakenCookie/krakenCookie.github.io/_posts/2017-10-28-selfspy_post.md

 [^2]: You can leave your data unencrypted with: `selfspy -p ""`.
 I also learned that you can completely screw up your database by trying to change the password, so my advice is to pick if you want it encrypted or not and stay with that decision.

 [^3]: Technically it "had" the ability.
 The latest release of `dplyr` has separated this functionality into the `dbplyr` package.
 I haven't yet made the leap to the newest `dplyr` though (even though it's _way_ better), and my code reflects that.
 The code I wrote should be basically identical to what you'd use if you use the new package though.

+[^4]: Hhhnnnngggh, that's totally wrong by the way, and _way_ too simple to be interesting, but if I start thinking about it anymore I won't be able to ~~quell my raging science boner~~ get work done.
+I actually think an optimal keyboard layout would probably end up looking something like a stenography board for most users, but the specificity needed for activities like coding would make the trade-off with speed interesting.